Rustam260287/aura-mebel/README.md

-# Aura Mebel - AI-Powered Furniture Store
+# Labelcom — AR/3D decision-making service

-This is a Next.js project for "Aura Mebel," an innovative furniture store that leverages AI to enhance the customer experience.
+This is a Next.js project for Labelcom — a calm 3D/AR furniture try-on and visual decision-making service (not an e-commerce shop).

 ## Getting Started